esotericnonsense/bitcoind-ncurses/README.md

-# bitcoind-ncurses v0.0.23
+# bitcoind-ncurses (master/development branch)

+## NOTE: release versions are tagged. v0.0.23 is the latest.

 Python ncurses front-end for bitcoind.
 Uses the JSON-RPC API.

 ![ScreenShot](/screenshots/bitcoind-ncurses.gif)

-- azeteki (Atelopus Zeteki)
+- esotericnonsense (the artist formerly known as azeteki)

 ## Dependencies